MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/index.md

 ## Easily create mixed reality guides without the need for specialized skills

-Dynamics 365 Guides allows anyone to structure and create step-by-step mixed reality guidance for a task, without the need for specialized 3D or programming skills.
+Guides allows anyone to structure and create step-by-step mixed reality guidance for a task, without the need for specialized 3D or programming skills.
 Start with the PC Authoring tool to capture work processes and create guides – files that include step-by-step instructions with images, video, and 3D holograms.
 After creating the guide on a PC, authors can then connect the instruction cards and holograms to the physical work space using the HoloLens by picking them up and